-35 years of getting children in school and ready to learn.
+For over 35 years we’ve been getting children in school and ready to learn – whatever it takes.

 Bridget, along with Terry Farrell, Head of Year 7, and Peter Andrews, Head Teacher at Langdon Park, began building relationships with the families of pupils and often this meant visiting them outside of school hours in order to understand how their home lives impacted on behaviour at school.